The Dive Otter

 Can I try it without spending a bunch of money?

 Absolutely!
-Many scuba shops offer "try dive" programs where, with minimal training, you can experience scuba diving in a pool.
-These programs typically cost around $50 and last a couple of hours, giving you a taste of diving without a significant investment.
+Many scuba shops and private instructors offer "try dive" programs where, with minimal training, you can experience scuba diving in a pool.
+These programs typically cost around $100 and last a couple of hours, giving you a taste of diving without a significant investment.

 Do I need to own my own gear?